grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Percy rolled her eyes.
 "That, of course, is why shutting down and hiding quietly won't work.
 There's no fucking way we will get out of range of active sonar at the rate we are moving."

 "We could speed up, get them to match our speed, then shut down and let them shoot past," said Hemi.
-"That way they would be the ones moving out of range, and relieve us of the effort."
+"That way they would be the ones moving out of range and relieve us of the effort."

 "How fast would we have to get them going so that they are out of sonar range by their next ping?"

-"Assuming they keep pinging every 15 minutes..."
+"Assuming they keep pinging every fifteen minutes..."
 Hemi did some quick calculations, touching his thumb to his forefinger as he counted.
 "Fairly fast.
-Perhaps 15 knots?"
+Perhaps fifteen knots?"

 "We'd use up the entire charge left on our battery in something like a quarter of an hour at that speed."

 "It does indeed seem like this commander knows his tactics," said Hemi.
 "A less experienced sub driver would have made more mistakes.
 I do not see how we have any other option than to continue on our current course, and hope an opportunity presents itself."

-"But it fucking kills me to have no plan Hemi."
+"But it fucking kills me to have no plan, Hemi."

 [//]: # (----- invisible character break)

 [//]: # (### The scattering layer)

 Percy and Hemi refilled their coffee cups and Hemi brought an extra one to Bastian in the control room, who gratefully accepted it into the long fingers of the hand that was not holding a smoldering cigarette.
-Hemi sat down in the planes control seat, and swiveled to review the tank ballast control panel.
-He made some small adjustments to the ballast to trim the boat more level --- probably to account for the water they were once again taking in through the poorly-welded gash in the pressure hull, he thought to himself.
+Hemi sat down in the planes control seat and swiveled to review the tank ballast control panel.
+He made some small adjustments to the ballast to trim the boat more level --- probably, he thought, to account for the water they were once again taking in through the poorly-welded gash in the pressure hull.

 [//]: # (After midnight: night 3, run to Stilt City) Percy stayed below the control room in the sonar compartment with Cassandra still listening to the sonar.
 She confirmed with Cassandra that their situation had not changed at all, then stepped to the navigation table.
 She looked at the clock and then used a pair of calipers to measure against the ruler.
-She put the calipers to the chart, and marked down a single dash with the grease pencil to show the progress they had made in the last hour --- a painfully small and slowly achieved progress.
+She put the calipers to the chart and marked down a single dash with the grease pencil to show the progress they had made in the last hour --- a painfully small and slowly achieved progress.

 The crew sank quickly back into the mired boredom of the chase.
 In the control room, Bastian lit one cigarette off another as he awkwardly tried to lean back in the control chair and put his feet up on the panel in front of him.
-Despite the casual repose, he was professional enough with his job that his eyes never left the gauges showing the status of the boat --- even though the array of dials and their indicating needles had not moved in any substantial way for hours on end.
+Despite the casual pose, he was professional enough that his eyes never left the gauges showing the status of the boat --- even though the array of dials and their indicating needles had not moved in any substantial way for hours on end.

-The air thickened with smoke, became damp with the condensation of their breathing, and took on a shallow flatness after having been passed through carbon-dioxide scrubbers.
+The air thickened with smoke, became damp with the condensation of their breathing, and took on a shallow flatness after passing through carbon-dioxide scrubbers.
 The control room and sonar compartment felt hazy and wet.
 Hemi continually wiped water droplets from the ballast gauges with a grimy cotton rag.

 [//]: # (very late night: night 3, run to Stilt City) Hours passed.
-Hemi and Bastian would try to start conversations with each other, instinctively knowing that talking was a way to keep alert.
+Hemi and Bastian tried to start conversations with each other, instinctively knowing that talking was a way to keep alert.
 But the thick atmosphere, red lighting, and the grinding drone of the motors continually dropped down over their conversations, stifling like a fire blanket.
-And precisely every 15 minutes there was the piercing ping from their pursuers that reoriented their attention and their fear.
+And precisely every fifteen minutes there was the piercing ping from their pursuers that reoriented their attention and their fear.

-At some point Gregory returned to the control room from below and reported that the portable bilge pumps seemed to be overcoming the water oozing in through the welded seam, and they no longer had to worry about sinking --- for the moment.
-Gregory took over the plane control seat from Hemi, while Hemi reminded him to keep an eye on the ballast tank they were pumping bilge water into since it would need to be blown out at some point.
+At some point, Gregory returned to the control room from below and reported that the portable bilge pumps seemed to be overcoming the water oozing in through the welded seam, and they no longer had to worry about sinking --- for the moment.
+Gregory took over the plane control seat from Hemi, while Hemi reminded him to keep an eye on the ballast tank they were pumping bilge water into, since it would need to be blown out at some point.

-With Gregory back in the control room, Percy put the crew on rotating half hour breaks.
+With Gregory back in the control room, Percy put the crew on rotating half-hour breaks.
 "You're each in the rack for two pings from those fuckers up there," she said to them.

 Hemi took over sonar from Cassandra and let her sleep first.
 He was somewhat concerned about how well she could hold up under the strain of these many hours without sleep, though she protested from behind watering eyes that she was fine.

 Putting on the sonar headset, Hemi could tell immediately that the storm had subsided quite a bit.
 Cassandra had failed to report that the white noise coming down from the storm-stirred surface above had greatly diminished in the last couple of hours.
 It was understandable, especially for someone new to sonar: the change had been gradual enough that it was easy for someone listening to it in an unbroken stream to not notice it had changed at all.
 An experienced sonar operator would have noted the change on the signal strength gauge.
 But it was also apparent to Hemi simply because he was listening with fresh ears.

 Still, a reduced storm did not change their situation much in empty seas.
-Scanning around carefully, Hemi did not hear any other contacts, or much of anything really.
+Scanning around carefully, Hemi did not hear any other contacts, or much of anything, really.
 The ocean was getting quieter.
-At some point the pursuing sub might stop pinging simply because they would be able to pick out the soft hum of the _Prospect_'s motors in the silent ocean.
+At some point the pursuing sub might stop pinging simply because its sonar operator would be able to pick out the soft hum of the _Prospect_'s motors in the silent ocean.

 Another ping smacked the _Prospect_.
 But this one sounded immediately distinctive to Hemi.
 He heard the ping as it rang the boat, but then he heard it again in his headset just a split second later, bouncing back up as if they had been pinged a second time from below.
 His head immediately swiveled to look at the ranging equipment.

 "Sylvia!" he called up to her, "that ping just echoed off the bottom --- just a hundred meters or so below us."

-"That's fucking impossible Hemi, there's nothing but deep water..."
-In the control room she was looking at the depth-under-keel gauge, which suddenly in the wake of the ping had stood up from the 'bottomless' pin and was now showing just 96 meters.
+"That's fucking impossible, Hemi, there's nothing but deep water..."
+In the control room she was looking at the depth-under-keel gauge, which suddenly in the wake of the ping had stood up from the "bottomless" pin and was now showing just ninety-six meters.
 She watched the gauge and it was slowly, slowly rising, like a gentle slope coming up under them.

 Percy lit a cheroot and stared at the gauges.

 "Another undersea mountain?"
 Bastian asked.

 "No..." said Percy, "this came out of nowhere, it's something weird..."
 She hung her weight from the strap above her, and leaned over Bastian as she smoked, watching the depth-under-keel gauge slowly rise.
-"Give us a little more speed Bastian; ten knots."
+"Give us a little more speed, Bastian --- ten knots."

 Bastian eased the throttle forward and the hum of the motors doubled in volume.

 "Sylvia," Hemi said from the sonar station below as he heard the increasing noise of the _Prospect_ in his headset, "at this speed the _Grackle_ can definitely follow us on passive sonar without pings."

-"Noted Hemi, thank you."
-Her eyes focused on the depth-under-keel gauge, it rolled back ever so slowly and then it crossed the 20 meter mark.
+"Noted, Hemi, thank you."
+Her eyes focused on the depth-under-keel gauge, which rolled back ever so slowly and then crossed the twenty-meter mark.
 Percy slammed her fist against the dive alarm.
 "Gregory, full down plane, now."

 Gregory adjusted the dive plane controls, spinning the polished stainless wheel through his fingers quickly until it hit the stop.
 The bow of the _Prospect_ dropped from under them, and the depth-under-keel gauge fell rapidly towards zero.
-The depth from the surface gauge started climbing quickly in the opposite direction, from 235 to 240, to 245 meters deep.
+The depth from the surface gauge started climbing quickly in the opposite direction, from 235, to 240, to 245 meters deep.

 "Gregory, open the main ballast valves," Percy said.

-"We're dropping awfully fast, if we flood the main ballast we're going to hit the bottom and split apart!"
+"We're dropping awfully fast.
+If we flood the main ballast, we're going to hit the bottom and split apart!"

 "Sweet fucking hell!
 Obey your captain's orders --- it's the oldest fucking rule in seafaring."
 She reached over Gregory to the ballast tank control panel and rolled open the main ballast valves herself.
 They could hear a rush of air escaping above as water flooded into the boat from below.

-It was a sound they heard all the time, but at this depth it reminded Gregory how unique this sound was to submarines --- on any other ship it was the sound of death.
-In this particular case he was not convinced it would not also be the sound of the _Prospect_'s death, at the hands of a captain who had snapped under the strain of days without sleep and on a constant edge of terror.
+It was a sound they heard all the time, but at this depth it reminded Gregory how unique this sound was to submarines --- on any other ship, it was the sound of death.
+In this particular case, he was not convinced it would not also be the sound of the _Prospect_'s death, at the hands of a captain who had snapped under the strain of days without sleep and on a constant edge of terror.

 After hours spent staring at the wall of dials in front of him, with little black needles stubbornly refusing to move, suddenly it seemed like all the dials were climbing or falling --- all in directions that communicated nothing but doom for the boat.
 The depth was rapidly increasing, their speed was increasing, the ballast tanks were filling with water, and the bottom --- Gregory could see it in his head: black and thick, gooey enough that the boat might sink meters into it, yet hard enough that it might break the _Prospect_'s spine when it hit.
 The bottom was simply flying up at them.
 Perspiration ran freely down Gregory's temples.

-Bastian quietly wrapped his long fingers around the throttle control, ready to yank it back to reverse the motors... he willed the command to be given.
+Bastian quietly wrapped his long fingers around the throttle control, ready to yank it back to reverse the motors...he willed the command to be given.
 His other hand reached out in front of him and pressed palm-forward against the steel of the console, in a near-subconscious gesture to brace himself.

 Captain Percy stood behind them, one arm slung above her with her wrist twisted into the overhead strap.
 Her other hand held the cheroot, aflame, with a long thin string of smoke rising upwards at a slant angle relative to the orientation of the control room in the steeply diving boat.
 She stared at the depth-under-keel gauge.